 The next thing she knew, she had become a patient.

 Teya awoke to heavy bleeding and yelled to her husband, "Get up, get the kids, we're going to the hospital!"
-They passed three other hospitals en route, but Teya knew that with NCH's Level III perinatal designation, she and her baby would be in the most capable hands.
+They passed three other hospitals en route, but Teya knew that with NCH's NICU, she and her baby would be in the most capable hands.

 Doctors determined that Teya's placenta was tearing, which required an emergency cesarean-section.
 Born at 4 pounds, 7 ounces, Logan Drews was placed on a ventilator and moved to the Neonatal Intensive Care Unit (NICU).

 No mom-to-be ever hopes for pregnancy complications.
-But if an emergency does strike, it's comforting to know that NCH's Level III perinatal designation means that mom and baby will receive the highest level of care—together.
+But if an emergency does strike, it's comforting to know that NCH's NICU means that mom and baby will receive the highest level of care—together.
 Since premature or seriously ill newborns may have to stay in the hospital for weeks, the convenience of being close to home is important.

 "If a mom has her baby at NCH, she can be assured we have the highest designation available in the state," says Cindy Hartwig, MS, RN, director of Women's & Children's Services at NCH.
 "That means we can take care of high-risk mothers and their infants at any gestational age, including infants as small as 2 pounds or less—right here, right in their own community."